strathausen/ronny-cache/README.md

 ## What it does.

-`ronny-cache` is a node module that wraps asynchroneous functions and caches their results in Redis or in-memory.
+`ronny-cache` is a node module that wraps asynchroneous functions and caches their results in Redis.

 ## How to use it.